It’s a Go! Click here to view the GoCard! brochure.

 FRTA’s fixed-route service is accessible to persons with disabilities.
-Buses are equipped with wheelchair lifts or ramps that enable persons in wheelchairs or persons who cannot navigate steps to ride the bus.
-Operators are trained to assist riders to use lifts, ramps, secure wheelchairs, provide information on destinations served, and announce stops.
+Buses are equipped with wheelchair lifts and/or ramps that enable persons in wheelchairs, or persons who cannot navigate steps, to ride the bus.
+Operators are trained to assist riders to use lifts/ramps, secure wheelchairs, provide information on destinations served and announce stops.

 Passengers with a valid MA Commission for Blind card ride for free.

-Students through grade 12 ride for half fare throughout the year, $0.60.
-Student ID’s are preferred but not necessary to receive discounted fare.
-Students may purchase an issued FRTA Student ID at the FRTA Administrative Office for a $3 fee.
+FRTA ID’s for those over 60 and for students are preferred, but not necessary, to receive a discounted fare.
+Riders may purchase an FRTA issued ID at the FRTA Administrative Office for a $3 fee.

-All FRTA buses are equipped with fareboxes that can print a Fare Cards that will act as a multi-use card.
-The fareboxes are designed to accept any bill up to $20.00.
-Let the driver know you are using a larger bill and the farebox can print a stored value Fare Card that can then be used the next time you board.
+All FRTA buses are equipped with fare boxes that can print a fare card that will act as a multiple use card and the fare boxes are designed to accept all coins as well as denomination of bills up to $20.00.
+Change cannot be made on the bus.
+Let the driver know you are using a larger bill and the fare box can print a stored value fare card that can then be used the next time you board.
 The proper amount of your fare will be deducted each time.
 Ask your driver for details.

-To do this, just ask the bus driver for a transfer before you exit the bus.
-The driver will give you an electronic transfer from the farebox.
+Just ask the bus driver for a transfer before you exit the bus and the driver will give you an electronic transfer from the fare box.

 Fare Box Information:

 If you are paying a reduced fare be sure to show your ID to the bus driver before paying the fare.
-FRTA reduced fare photo ID cards are available from the FRTA Administrative office for $3.00 and are valid for one or three years depending on the nature of you disability.
+FRTA reduced fare photo ID cards are available from the FRTA Administrative office for $3.00 and are valid for one or three years – depending on the designation of the card.

 A: No, exact fare should be used.
-The fareboxes will issue magnetic change cards that can be used for future rides or purchase future fare cards.
-These change cards will not be redeemable for cash.
+In the event that you do not have exact change, the fare boxes will issue magnetic fare cards that can be used for future trips.
+These cards, like the fare card, are not redeemable for cash.

-A: No, FRTA will not be responsible for lost, stolen, or damaged fare cards.
+A: No. The FRTA is not be responsible for lost, stolen or damaged fare cards.

 Q: Can I exchange my unused fare card in for a cash refund?